 Ensure consistent data collection by restricting field inputs (dropdowns/dates/checkboxes) or adding data validation.

 You can have more than one form on a sheet.
 This is useful if you want a different message for each audience, but want to gather the data into one place.

-Can I use my own branding on a form?
+Can I use my own brand on a form?

-If you’re on a Business plan or above, you can use your logo, your colors, and your imagery to customize a form.
+If you are on a Business plan or above, you can use your logo, your colors, and your imagery to customize a form.
 See Customize the appearance of a form.